José Baroja: Style and influences

 Baroja's narrative is characterized by a simple and well-kept language, although with a complex background that requires an important cultural background.
 He uses contained, precise language that unsettles more by what it suggests than by what it shows.
 In contrast, his poetry tends towards the visceral and little content.
 Among his narrative influences, Jorge Luis Borges, María Luisa Bombal, Manuel Rojas and Oscar Wilde stand out, authors from whom he takes satire, irony and care for the language.
 It is correct to affirm that Baroja's literature moves between the fantastic and social realism, even delving into the absurdity and psychology of despair.

 In his prose, the city is not just a mere backdrop, but a living entity that participates in the stories, another character with its own mysteries.
 The characters, even though they are sunk in misery, retain something deeply human: desire, shame, fear, resistance.
-Osorio says in an article titled "Absence, Language and Cracks": "Baroja plays with silence and with what is not said."
+Osorio says in an article titled Absence, Language and Cracks: "Baroja plays with silence and with what is not said."
+In the words of Betty Cuevas: “He is a writer who allows himself to be transformed by Mexico—by its rhythms and tensions, by its urban imaginaries, and by its cultural machinery, vast and sometimes chaotic.”
+The stories are incisive, brief, sometimes ferocious, intent on exposing the moral fissures of characters who live on the margins or in the cracks of a social order that suffocates them.
+Baroja denounces, without subtlety, the structural inequality that permeates the labor market.
+Instead of focusing on the construction of the self, he narrates through voices that observe more than they declare, characters overwhelmed by their own fragility.
+In this context, the dogs in his stories often serve as a recurring symbol of the fragile human condition within contemporary cities.

+Criticism has also examined the political and symbolic dimensions of Baroja's urban settings.
+A similar line of reading has been applied to El lado oscuro de la sombra y otros ladridos, where the shadow motif and animal imagery have been interpreted as figures of marginality, violence and displaced forms of urban experience.
+An article interprets Sueño en Guadalajara y otros cuentos as a narrative in which the dream motif links memory, desire and social fragmentation, presenting Guadalajara as a symbolic territory where contemporary Mexican tensions are refracted through fiction.
+Similarly, other critics have analyzed the representation of Guadalajara in Baroja's fiction as a fragmented urban space shaped by power relations and everyday precariousness.
+As a teacher, he has also addressed the issue from a critical perspective on contemporary education, arguing that schools increasingly privilege measurable skills, employability, and productivity over the slower humanistic formation required for deep reading, critical judgment, and democratic citizenship.